11 Nur 165 B.E. (Baha’i calendar)

 However, several sewage treatment plants have been overwhelmed, and many released sewage into Lakes Mendota and Monona, as well as Cherokee Marsh.
 The lakes are closed until further notice to swimmers, and boaters are urged to stay out as well.
 That’s a bummer—I was going to do some kayaking this weekend.

 The lakes are creeping up on people.
-I was in the Bay Creek neighborhood this morning just south of Monona Bay and took this picture:
+I was in the Bay Creek neighborhood this morning just south of Monona Bay and saw a bench sticking out of the water just like this: